“Slow down and let those dogs work and you will find more birds.”

-Our trip to hunt wild ringnecks on the vast pothole prairie region of South Dakota started a year earlier, when Vance Fielder and his hunting partner Eric Orsburn hatched the idea while guiding penned pheasant hunts in northeast Oklahoma.
+Our trip to hunt wild ringnecks on the vast pothole prairie region of South Dakota started a year earlier when Vance Fielder and his hunting partner Eric Orsburn hatched the idea while guiding penned pheasant hunts in northeast Oklahoma.
 “I spent 7 years guiding penned pheasant hunts in Oklahoma” explains Orsburn, “and I really wanted to hunt wild birds.”
-Although both are experienced waterfowl and large game hunters, Orsburn had only hunted pheasants in their native habitat and Fielder had only hunted pheasants in western Oklahoma.
+Although both are experienced waterfowl and large game hunters, Orsburn had only hunted penned pheasants and Fielder had only hunted pheasants in western Oklahoma.
 Lured by fireside stories of upland bird hunting on the vast plains of the Dakota’s, Fielder and Orsburn began searching the internet for the best wild pheasant hunting spots.
 After extensive internet research and discussions with fellow hunters, they settled on the area around Aberdeen, South Dakota.
 The pair decided to hunt public land rather than pay for private access, as they felt this gave them a more genuine hunting experience – and saved a lot of money.

-Joining the group was Cory Stokes, a helicopter EMT, dog trainer and hunting guide from Fort Scott, Kansas.
-Stokes brought five dogs of his own, including his favorite dog “Annie”, a 4 year old Brittany, and some younger dogs in training.
+Joining the group was Cory Stokes, a helicopter EMT, dog trainer, and hunting guide from Fort Scott, Kansas.
+Stokes brought five dogs of his own, including his favorite dog “Annie”, a 4-year-old Brittany, and some younger dogs in training.
 Fielder brought his black lab “Ruger” and a pup of Annie’s he named “Lady”.

-As a long time waterfowl hunter I am used to waking up well before the sun announces its arrival with an indigo-pink sky, loading the dogs with just the dim light from my headlamp, donning ice-cold waders and heavy coats, then dragging loads of gear along frozen trails like a Himalayan pack mule.
+As a long time waterfowl hunter, I am used to waking up well before the sun announces its arrival with an indigo-pink sky, loading the dogs with just the dim light from my headlamp, donning ice-cold waders and heavy coats, then dragging loads of gear along frozen trails like a Himalayan pack mule.
 Opening day of South Dakota pheasant hunting is a bit different.
 Shooting time doesn’t begin until noon, so instead of dragging out of our warm sleeping bags into the icy pre-dawn darkness, we are able to cook a leisurely breakfast of Spam and eggs over the campfire, drink scalding coffee made with a tiny Jetboil stove, feed the hungry dogs and break camp mid-morning.
 We drive to our chosen spot and arrive early, hopefully before other hunters.

 Never having hunted wild birds in the Dakota’s, Fielder, Orsburn and Stokes are unsure of the best location to begin.
 We had scouted a few locations the day before and picked the most likely looking field based on Fielder and Orbsurn’s previous experience.
-Our group of four hunters and four dogs fanned out across a rolling 160 acre field of waist-high switchgrass, crashing through the matted undergrowth as we attempted to drive birds from their hiding places.
+Our group of four hunters and four dogs fanned out across a rolling 160-acre field of waist-high switchgrass, crashing through the matted undergrowth as we attempted to drive birds from their hiding places.
 After working hard for an hour we found no birds.

 Our next target was a brush-filled tree line along a bean field.
 In Oklahoma, a spot like this would be prime cover for coveys of bobwhite quail.
 Again, no luck in flushing pheasants.
-Finally towards the end of the day we flushed some birds from a heavy cattail slew.
+Finally, towards the end of the day, we flushed some birds from a heavy cattail slew.
 A hard afternoon of opening day hunting scored us a measly three birds for four people.
 This was looking much more difficult than we expected.

 Towards the end of the day I tire, unable to keep up with the brutal pace of my younger hunting partners.
 As I sit on the tailgate during the last field push for the day, a giant flock of blackbirds chirp as they feed on a nearby uncut milo field, launching into the air and flitting around like a giant headless black ghost.
 I watch as wary ringneck roosters dart across the dusty gravel road as the sun sinks low in the sky, moving from their feeding grounds in the tall corn into the thick protective cover of switchtail grass and cattail marshes.

-When Fielder, Stokes and Osburn return empty-handed, I mention the birds moving at dusk across the road.
-“Maybe we need to find a place to hunt at sunset where we can intercept the birds as they move out of the corn” says Fielder.
+When Fielder, Stokes, and Osburn return empty-handed, I mention the birds moving at dusk across the road.
+“Maybe we need to find a place to hunt at sunset where we can intercept the birds as they move out of the corn,” says Fielder.

 That evening we dined on campfire-cooked pheasants and talked about the day’s hunt.
-As we discussed the challenges of the day and made plans for tomorrow, eighty-two year old retired school teacher Norm Lippert appeared out of the darkness with one of his dogs in tow.
+As we discussed the challenges of the day and made plans for tomorrow, eighty-two-year-old retired school teacher Norm Lippert appeared out of the darkness with one of his dogs in tow.